neoxic/lua-mongo/doc/cursor.md

 will iterate over all values from the cursor.

-This method is equivalent to:
+This method is semantically equivalent to:

 ```Lua
 function cursor:iterator(handler)